 Jorge Mañes Rubio is a sort of sociohistorical alchemist.
 When he travels, he absorbs what he sees and hears, and uses it as raw material to “reimagine what could be instead.”
 He graduated in Design Products from the Royal College of Art London in 2010, where he confirmed his indefatigable desire to travel beyond the usual scopes of design.
 In 2015 he was awarded the S&R Foundation Washington Award and in 2018 he became a TED Senior Fellow.
 He’s also member of the Advanced Concepts Team at the European Space Agency.
-As an artist Rubio has been a guest lecturer at several international conferences and his work is regularly exhibited in galleries, museums and art centres worldwide such as National Museum of Modern and Contemporary Art Seoul, Het Nieuwe Instituut in Rotterdam, Design Museum London and Power Station of Art Shanghai.
+As an artist Rubio has been a guest lecturer at several international conferences and his work is regularly exhibited in galleries, museums and art centres worldwide such as National Museum of Modern and Contemporary Art Seoul, V&A London, Royal Academy of Arts London, Design Museum London, Het Nieuwe Instituut in Rotterdam and Power Station of Art Shanghai.

 “My work explores the unseen.
 Forgotten places and stories inspire me to create artworks that reimagine and revive these sites as attention-worthy destinations, shining light on social, political or environmental issues from an alternative perspective.
 I want to challenge the notion of reality in our global society, questioning our perception of heritage, culture and understanding.”